 Tip: Flexera reports in Tanium Asset enable crosschecking of the data between Tanium and FlexNet Manager Suite once the import is complete.

 Beacon

-- In Beacon Server, connects to Tanium to perform the inventory upload - Data will be collected using these views through REST API calls and creates intermediate zip file.
+- The inventory beacon connects to Tanium to perform the inventory upload - Data is collected from the above-mentioned views through REST API calls, and the inventory beacon creates an intermediate zip file.

 FlexNet Manager Suite